autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

   - **Parking**: Calculates the trajectory for parking in unconstructed areas.
 - **Validation**: Verifies the safety of the trajectory.

+Each component contains some modules that can be dynamically loaded and unloaded based on the situation.
+For instance, the Behavior Planning component includes modules such as lane change, intersection, and crosswalk modules.

+Our planning components are built based on the microautonomy architecture with Autoware.
+We adopt a modular system framework where the tasks are implemented as modules that can be dynamically loaded and unloaded to achieve different features depending on the given use cases.
 ## Component interface

 The following describes the input/output concept between Planning Component and other components.
 See [Planning Component Interface](/docs/design/autoware-interfaces/components/planning.md) for the current implementation.